Amsterdamsche Droogdok Maatschappij: ADM Naval Services (ANS) (1985-1988)

 After bankruptcy had been declared, a small company called ADM Naval Services (ANS) was founded.
 It had the specific purpose of modernizing the old cruiser Almirante Grau of the Peruvian navy.
 About 150 former employees worked for this company till this project was finished.
 Meanwhile plans to restart ADM BV came to nothing.
 In November 1986 the inventory of ADM was auctioned.
 On 22 January 1988 Almirante Grau left for Peru after work had been finished.

 Squatters Community Westhaven

 The former shipyard Westhaven was squatted in 1987, and cleared in 1992.
 In 1997 the terrain was sold to Bertus Lüske, and squatted again.
 Now squatters realized a kind of community like Freetown Christiania in Copenhagen.
 In July 2018 the Council of State judged the presence of the squatters illegal, and the last of them was evicted by force in January 2019.

+On 24 September 2025 it was reported that the municipality of Amsterdam had bought the terrain of the former ADM shipyard for 165 million euro.